 The Role of Natural Light

-Large windows or even strategically placed mirrors can help maximize natural light levels.
+Large windows or even well-placed mirrors can help maximize natural light levels.
 Here’s an extensive article on the best office lighting options.

 Plants, Decorative Objects, Water Fountains, and Feng Shui Colors

-Plants can purify the air and introduce growth energy into the room.
+Plants can clean the air and add growth energy to the room.

-Rather than cluttering the room with randomly placed objects, carefully choose a few beautiful Feng Shui items that symbolize your aspirations — and leave lots of open space for Chi energy to flow around them.
+Rather than cluttering the room with random objects, choose a few beautiful Feng Shui items that reflect your aspirations, and leave plenty of open space for Chi to flow around them.

 desk setup